0Miniflyer0/Fleetman/README.md

 ## What can it do?
 Currently our app has functionaity to interact to the database to display all of the vehicles inside of the database as well as all of the maintence records for said vehicles.

-Our app gives fleetmanagers the option to add new vehicles and new maintenance records to keep track of the fleet.
+Our app gives fleet managers the option to add new vehicles and new maintenance records to keep track of the fleet.